cloudflare/cloudflare-docs/content/dns/nameservers/custom-nameservers/account-custom-nameservers.md

 3. For **Account custom nameservers**, select **Configure custom nameservers**.
 4. Insert a fully qualified domain name for **Nameserver name** and choose a **Nameserver set**.
 Follow the [configuration conditions](#configuration-conditions).

-Cloudflare will assign an IPv4 and an IPv6 address to each ACNS name, and these nameservers will be listed as options that you can [enable on existing zones](#2-enable-acns-on-existing-zones) or [set up as default for new zones in the account](#3-optional-make-acns-default-for-new-zones).
+Cloudflare will assign an IPv4 and an IPv6 address to each ACNS name, and these nameservers will be listed as options that you can [enable on existing zones](#2-use-acns-on-existing-zones).

 {{</tab>}}
 {{<tab label="api" no-code="true">}}